zenml-io/template-starter/README.md

-# 📜 ZenML Project Templates
+# 📜 ZenML Starter Template

 This repository contains a starter template from which a simple ZenML project can be generated easily.
 It contains a collection of steps, pipelines, stack configurations and